FemkeKocken/m21project/Journal.md

+## Second Entry 13/05/2023 ##

+I did it.
+I finished the prototype for log in.
+Diamond are made under pressure.
+Two to go, for tomorrow.
+Important changes to the prototoype for log-in:
+  - deleted the driver licence, wasn't able to mimick that reasonably
+  - moved the recovery email up to before the voice recognition
+  - moved the 2FA up after the email and before the voice auto (this was the final one in the line in the wireframe)
+  - added that the screens become darker and darker

+  I hope I can kick ass tomorrow as well.

 ## Entry 13/05/2023 ##

 Everything went to shit, and I prcrastinated too long.
 What helped was to start planning usertests to force me to work.
 THat's what I'm doing now.
 Save Your Soul is done.